Appdynamics/couchbase-monitoring-extension/README.md

 ##### 2.0.2 - Fixed the latch countdown issue for XDCR metrics.
 MA v20.3.0+ compatibility update.
 ##### 2.0.0 - Revamped the extension to support new extensions framework(2.0.0), Added 3 different categories of metrics(query, xdcr and index), Added extra metrics in cluster, node and bucket categories.

-## Troubleshooting
-Please follow the steps specified in the [TROUBLESHOOTING](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) document to debug problems faced while using the extension.

-## Contributing

-Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/couchbase-monitoring-extension).

-## Community
-Find out more in the [AppSphere](https://www.appdynamics.com/community/exchange/extension/couchbase-monitoring-extension/) community.

-## Support
-For any questions or feature request, please contact [AppDynamics Support](mailto:help@appdynamics.com).